ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Creating constant exceptions and throwing them only when necessary is a good approach to mitigate the negative impact  on energy consumption.

-If constant exceptions do not meet the requirements, another option is to override the 'fillInStackTrace' method each time a new exception is thrown.
+If constant exceptions do not meet the requirements, another option is to override the `fillInStackTrace` method each time a new exception is thrown.

 If none of these alternatives are viable, at the very least, aim to minimize the number of exceptions in the application's source code.
 It is important to consider that the cost increases with the actual stack depth at which the exception is created.

 ### String Concatenation Patterns

-This program assesses the energy consumption of various concatenation methods using different data types (e.g., String, int, float, char, long, double, boolean, Object), employing common techniques such as StringBuilder, plus operator, and String Template.
-The input String and char contain characters encoded in UTF-16.
+This program assesses the energy consumption of various concatenation methods using different data types (e.g., `String`, `int`, `float`, `char`, `long`, `double`, `boolean`, `Object`), employing common techniques such as `StringBuilder`, `plus` operator, and `String Template`.
+It runs in multiple iterations over a period of 20 minutes, and, after each iteration, the validity of the results is verified.
+The input characters are UTF-16 encoded.

 **Note:** This benchmark may involve different allocations, potentially impacting the overall results.